We abide by a number of codes of conducts and polices - including EBVNC specific policies. However, the ones most often referred to are:

 Any parent/guardian, supporter, volunteer or administrator who breaches of the Code of Conduct and anyone who brings the East Brighton Vampires Netball Club into disrepute will be investigated.
 Penalties will be determined by the Executive Committee and may range from verbal/written warnings, being required to attend the Executive Committee, being suspended/banned from some/all matches, training or social functions and/or de-registration from the club.
 De-registration includes revoking the playing status of family members who will no longer be able to play for the club.

-EBVNC will, from time to time, use photos of players in our social media pages and on our website as part of our club publicity and also to celebrate achievements and foster a sense of community.
+Taking photos/videos at matches is not ok.
+There are strict rules about this.
+However, parents may take team photos before/after matches with consent from all parents.
+EBVNC will, from time to time, use photos supplied by parents/Team Managers of players in our social media pages and on our website to celebrate achievements and foster a sense of community.

 We will never post images with identifying information such as name, email address, address or family members' names.